 Access to your own records

-Anyone can make a request to see the information that Medway NHS Foundation Trust holds about them.
+Under the General Data Protection Regulations 2018 anyone can make a request to see the information that Medway NHS Foundation Trust holds about them.

-To access a copy of your health records, please complete the form to the right of this page and send it, together with copies of two pieces of identification from the table below (one from section A and one from section B)
+To access a copy of your health records, please complete the form to the right of this page and send it, together with copies of two forms of identification from the table below (one from section A and one from section B)

 Section A - Something to prove who you are